ZhepeiWang/Root-Finder/README.md

 # Root-Finder
-This is an univariate polynomial solver, which finds all REAL roots or just all real roots in a given interval.
+This is an univariate polynomial solver, which finds all REAL roots of any given polynomial.

 # Feature